Somesh1412/Assignment-3-Gathering-Munging-and-Cleaning-Data/Use Cases.md

 <img width="370" alt="Query-10" src="https://user-images.githubusercontent.com/113796019/204119618-1232ca35-d379-473b-a277-51ab1ab26eab.png">

-11. What is the basic GPA requirement and chance of getting admit at 'University of Pennsylvania'?
+**11. What is the basic GPA requirement and chance of getting admit at 'University of Pennsylvania'?**

 SQL Query :